RobRoseKnows/forge-webhook-trigger/README.md

-# Forge Hello World
+# Atlassian Forge Webhook Macro for Confluence

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence macro.
+This project contains a Forge app written in Javascript that displays a configurable webhook button in a Confluence macro.
+The button can be configured with text, a webhook URL, HTTP methods, headers and body.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.